 Job Outlook and Salary Info for Marketing Assistants

-Demand for administrative assistants, who do similar duties to marketing assistants, should grow by 12% between 2012 and 2022, according to the U.S. Bureau of Labor Statistics (BLS).
-Salary data from the BLS indicates that administrative assistants, except for legal, medical and executive administrative assistants, earned an average salary of $34,000 in 2013.
+According to the U.S. Bureau of Labor Statistics (BLS), demand for secretaries and administrative assistants, who do similar duties to marketing assistants, should decrease 7% between 2018 and 2028.
+Salary data from the BLS indicates that these workers earned an average annual salary of $38,030 in 2018.

 In summary, marketing assistants, who might need an undergraduate degree, perform the daily administrative tasks that keep a marketing department afloat.